By DONALD G. McNEIL Jr.

 Then in 1957, an H2N2, the Asian flu, emerged and displaced it.
 It was replaced in 1968 by the H3N2, called Hong Kong flu, which has persisted as a seasonal strain.

 A different and milder H1N1 emerged in 1977.
 It was isolated in China but is called the Russian flu because of a suspicion it escaped from a Soviet laboratory.
-That H1N1, the 1968 H3N2 and a B strain have all circulated in humans ever since, and the seasonal
+That H1N1, the 1968 H3N2 and a B strain have all circulated in humans ever since, and the seasonal flu shot is aimed at them.

 Neither those shots nor the 40 million flu shots dispensed during the 1976 swine-flu scare are known to provide any protection against the new swine flu.